 You'll need two different colors of yarn, one for the Möbius band itself and a scrap yarn for casting on.
 I find plain cotton yarn the easiest to work with in all cases, but especially for the scrap.
 You'll also need a sufficiently flexible circular needle.
 I think I usually use a size 7 or 8 in 24" length for this, but other sizes should work as well.

 Cast on 90 stitches in your scrap yarn.
-Because you'll be removing the scrap yarn later, use a cast on method which easily pulls out.
+Because you'll be removing the scrap yarn later, use a cast on method that easily pulls out.
 (My favorite is basically a crochet chain cast on; thanks to Cindy Kraus for explaining it to me.
 I create a slipknot loop and, using my fingers, pull another loop through it to start.
 Then I wrap the free end of the yarn over the needle, and (again using my fingers) pull a loop through the previous loop.
 Then I repeat.
 If that made no sense, try this description instead.)
 In case you're wondering why the scrap yarn is necessary at all, it's to avoid any appearance of a seam in the finished product.

 This means that your Möbius band will have a central circle of 90 stitches